vmittal461/Sneakyheads/readme.md

 PORT=5000
 MONGO_URI=your-mongodb-uri
 JWT_SECRET=your-jwt-secret
+KEY=your-razorpay-key
+SECRET=your-razorpay-secret
 PAGINATION_LIMIT = 5
 ```

-Change the JWT_SECRET and PAGINATION_LIMIT to what you want
+Change the JWT_SECRET and PAGINATION_LIMIT to what you want & add your MONGO_URI, KEY, and SECRET.

 ### Install Dependencies (frontend & backend)